epfml/disco/cli/README.md

 - `testID`: (mandatory) arbitrary test ID defined by the user for the test run
 - `task`: (mandatory) pre-defined task (adding a new task is described in the next section)
 - `numberOfUsers`: number of users participating in the learning round
+- `host`: URL of the server to connect to, defaults to `http://localhost:8080`
+- `outputPath`: path to save logs and models, defaults to `./<testID>`
-- `save`: whether to save the logs of the test run
+- `saveLogs`: whether to save the logs of the test run
+- `saveModel`: whether to save the trained model to disk
+- `saveCheckpoints`: whether to save each client model after every completed round/aggregation

+### Dataset arguments

+- `datasetPath`: path to the training dataset
+- `validationDatasetPath`: path to a separate validation dataset shared by all clients, takes precedence over `validationSplit`

 ### Learning hyperparameters

 - `epochs`: total number of training epochs
-- `roundDuration`: number of epochs per round
+- `roundDuration`: number of epochs per round, ignored if `roundIterations` is set.
+- `roundIterations`: number of iterations per round, takes precedence over `roundDuration`
 - `batchSize`: batch size
-- `validationSplit`: ratio of the validation set used for evaluation
+- `validationSplit`: fraction of each client's training data used for validation, ignored when `validationDatasetPath` is set; 0 disables split-based validation
+- `validationFrequency`: how often to validate.
+Validate the first aggregation round and every N rounds after it; defaults to every round, 0 disables validation metrics
+- `validationMode`: when to run the validation: `before` model aggregation (default), `after`, or `both`
+- `learningRate`: override the learning rate (GPT text tasks only)

+### Goldfish loss parameters (GPT text tasks only)

+- `goldfishLoss`: train with the [goldfish loss](https://arxiv.org/abs/2406.10209), which drops a subset of target tokens from the loss to mitigate memorization
+- `goldfishK`: drop modulus k, a target token is dropped if hash(context) mod k == 0
+- `goldfishH`: localized hash context length
+- `goldfishPadTokenId`: (optional) padding token id to exclude from the goldfish loss denominator

 ### Aggregator parameters